Rogerwyf/simplerpy/docs/functional_specifications.md

 ### Users
 * Python programmers who would like to run statistical analysis with R in Python
-* Researches who use both languages for statistical research purposes
+* Researchers who use both languages for statistical research purposes
 * Students who use both languages for their coursework

 ### Data Sources